 In August 2022, the Company funded Devil's Half-Acre Productions, LLC owned by John Luessenhop to produce the feature film Devil's Half-Acre written and directed by Dashiell Luessenhop, a son of A. John Luessenhop, a director of the Company.
-During the year ended December 31, 2022, the Company capitalized \$106,355 of production costs associated with this film.
+During the years ended December 31, 2023 and 2022, the Company capitalized \$40,199 and \$106,355, respectively, of production costs associated with this film.
 In July 2023 APH obtained 100% ownership of Devil's Half-Acre Productions, LLC and executed a new option agreement with the writer.
 In September 2023, APH paid a Five Thousand-Dollar (5,000) option fee to the writer.
 This option entitles APH to produce the film by July 2024, with the ability to extend the option for an additional two (2) years.